tianjialiu/FIRECAM/fire_inv/README.md

 To standarize and break-up the annual TXT files into more manageable monthly TXT files, use the `FINN_txt_monthly.R` script under `code/preprocess/`.
 (Note that this pre-processing step is required to use the R code to process the FINN data.)
 The `FINNv1p5_scale_factors.csv` under `ancill/` converts FINN emissions to units of kg.

-FINNv1.5 flles for the most recent year can be downloaded from UCAR's ftp server (2019-present):
+FINN files for the most recent year can be downloaded from UCAR's ftp server.
+However, these estimates differ from the annual FINNv1.5 files that are later made available:
 ```
 wget -m -np -nH --cut-dirs=3 -e robots=off -A gz  https://www.acom.ucar.edu/acresp/MODELING/finn_emis_txt
 ```